 Hourly studio access is built for practitioners who value flexibility and keeping their overhead low.
 That usually means:

-If you're seeing 50 to 80 clients a week every week and you're locked in to a long-term location where rent is cheap, a traditional lease might still be the better tool.
-Most practitioners aren't in that situation.
+If you are seeing 30 to 50 clients a week every week and you are locked in to a long-term location where rent is cheap, a traditional lease might still be the better tool.
+Most practitioners are not in that situation.
 Most are building, growing, or scaling.
 The hourly model meets them where they are.

 What the tour looks like